middlebury/college-handbook/content/ii-ug-college-policies/ug-policies/academics/satis-acad-prog.md

 ---
-slug: "/pages/ii-ug-college-policies/ug-policies/academics/satis-acad-prog"
+slug: /pages/ii-ug-college-policies/ug-policies/academics/satis-acad-prog
-date: "2021-05-01"
+date: 2021-05-01
-title: "B.1.d.
-Satisfactory Academic Progress Policy"
+title: B.1.d.
+Satisfactory Academic Progress Policy
 ---
 This Policy applies to all undergraduate College students and is intended to ensure compliance with federal regulations.

 The normal timeframe for earning the baccalaureate degree at Middlebury College is four consecutive years of study in a pattern of two 4-credit semesters and 1 Winter Term every year.
 When students declare a major, they are required to complete a review of their degree requirements to ensure that they are on track to complete the degree requirements while making satisfactory academic progress.